Introduction To Kayak Trout Fishing

-Your guide for the day, either Cal or Wes, will walk you through every aspect of trout fishing from selecting lures, color, depth, speed, and reading conditions, thru hooking, retrieving, and netting your fish.
+Ca will walk you through every aspect of trout fishing from selecting lures, color, depth, speed, and reading conditions, thru hooking, retrieving, and netting your fish.

 Each angler will spend the day on a new Hobie Lynx kayak.
 All the gear, tackle, tips, tactics, fun, and laughs are included in your trip.

 Our goal is to provide you the opportunity to try kayak angling in a controlled environment with top notch equipment under the supervision of a seasoned and knowledgeable kayak guide.
 There’s also a really good chance you will hook some trout as well!

 Safety is our top priority on the water.
 All anglers MUST wear a kayak PFD (provided) AT ALL TIMES in the kayak.